uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 > If you wish to do so, you can go on any programming forum of your choice and start a holy war by making fun of the way JavaScript's primitive data types work.
 > Deciding whether that's a good use of time is up to you.

-Another important thing about numbers is that you need to be careful when you are trying to perform operations with real numbers.
+Another important thing about numbers is that we need to be careful when we are trying to perform operations with real numbers.
-For example, if you add `0.1` and `0.2` you will get a weird result:
+For example, if we add `0.1` and `0.2` we will get a weird result:

 ```js
 console.log(0.1 + 0.2); // 0.30000000000000004